• Home |

 HP (Hollow Point)

-One of the more common self-defense bullet types are hollow points.
-There are many variations of hollow point bullets (from jacketed hollow points to copper-plated hollow points and more).
+One of the more common self-defense bullet types is the hollow point.
+There are many variations of hollow point bullets, from jacketed hollow points to copper-plated hollow points and more.

 Hollow points are typically excellent for personal protection in close range engagements.

-However, the .22 LR doesn’t have enough power for your standard hollow point rounds to penetrate before expanding, if they expand at all.
-Typically, hollow point .22 LR ammo is best for varmint hunting.
+However, the .22 LR doesn’t usually doesn't have enough power for a hollow point bullet to expand very much, if at all.
+Hollow point 22 LR ammo .22 LR ammo is best suited for varmint hunting.

 LHP (Lead Hollow Point)